Legal NHL Betting Sites

-Every NHL team plays an 82-game regular-season schedule and 16 teams, 8 from both Eastern and Western, who score the most points during the regular season will make the playoffs.
+Every NHL team plays an 82-game regular-season schedule, and the 16 teams (eight from both the Eastern and Western Conferences) that score the most points during the regular season make the playoffs.

 Points are awarded each game and are based on the outcome of the game:

 - 2 points are awarded to the winning team in regulation.

 - 1 point is awarded to both teams making it to overtime or shootout with an additional 1 point awarded to the winner in post-regulation.

 - No points are awarded to a team for losing in regulation.

 For a typical Stanley Cup Playoffs, the eight best teams from both conferences are seeded into a double-sided bracket where points determine seeding, and the highest seed (No.1) plays the lowest seed (No.8) from each conference.
 (Due to the 2020 coronavirus outbreak and NHL hiatus, the 2019-20 NHL Playoffs boasted a unique 24-team field instead of the normal 16-team field.)

 In the playoffs, each team plays a best-of-seven series, and the first team to win four games advances to the next round.
 After three rounds, the last team standing from both the Eastern bracket and Western bracket will play the last best-of-seven series, the Stanley Cup Finals, to determine which team will be named champion of the NHL.